AstroBarker/root_finders_comp/README.md

 Purpose is to compare some root finders, in C++, on non-linear problems.

-Anderson accelerated Newton iteration can outshine standard Newton iteration on "hard" or expensive functions.
+Standard Newton seems to outperform Anderson accelerated Newton in my tests...

 ## Root finders implemented
  - Fixed Point